Public Relations | Alfond Campus

 KVCC’s Harold Alfond Campus takes shape

-Kennebec Valley Community College (KVCC) has begun the largest expansion in its 43-year history.
+Kennebec Valley Community College (KVCC) has begun the largest expansion in its 45-year history with the opening of a second campus in Hinckley, Maine.

-Thanks to a $10.85 million gift from the Harold Alfond Foundation, KVCC has acquired the central campus of the former Good Will-Hinckley(GWH) School, which encompasses approximately 600 acres of land and more than a dozen facilities including an academic building, modern recreation center, and farm.
+Thanks to a $10.85 million gift from the Harold Alfond Foundation, KVCC two years ago acquired the central campus of the former Good Will-Hinckley(GWH) School.
+The property encompasses approximately 600 acres of land and more than a dozen facilities including an academic building, modern recreation center, and a 120-acre farm.

 Officially announced at a press conference at the Blaine House in Augusta on Jan.
 23 2012, the acquisition set the stage for a new chapter of growth at KVCC that will dominate affairs at the College for many years to come.